 - Fake pain relievers for lower back pain

 Besides the word fake, what do these have in common?

 They're all part of a rich medical dataset of studies focused on placebos.

 Fake knee surgery, really?
 Yes.
 In a landmark study by Finnish researchers published in the New England Journal of Medicine, a fake surgical procedure, it turns out, is just as good as real surgery at reducing pain and other symptoms in some patients suffering from torn knee cartilage.

 "Placebo painkillers can trigger the release of endorphins and endogenous opioids in the brain,” placebo expert Jo Marchant told the publication Quartz.
 “These are the neurotransmitters that opiate drugs are designed to mimic.
 The placebo painkiller is working through the same biochemical pathways as the drug.”

 Placebos are within a few percentage points of being as effective as antidepressants, with none of the side effects.

-If you start to believe --and you need some conviction here -- that placebos are really incredible effective medicine, your odds are excellent that they indeed will indeed work.
+If you start to believe --and you need some conviction here -- that placebos are really incredibly effective medicine, your odds are excellent that they indeed will indeed work.

 But wouldn't knowing that you're taking a fake pill more or less cancel out whatever beneficial effect it might have?
 You'd think so!
 But no -- according to many different studies, it doesn't even matter if the user is cognizant that she's taking a placebo; it still works!